 How does this work?

-Investors participating in carry trades identify counties with the lowest interest rates from where they can borrow the money and countries with high interest rates to invest the money in.
+Investors participating in carry trades identify countries with the lowest interest rates from where they can borrow the money and countries with high interest rates to invest the money in.
 For example, an investor notices that the interest rate in Japan is 0.00%, while the interest rate in South Africa is 7%, which means there’s a 7% difference in the interest rates of these countries.

 With this knowledge, the investor chooses to borrow money from a Japanese bank that lends at the country’s 0.00% interest rate, most likely a loan.
 This investor then uses the loan to buy an asset in another country with high interest rates, such as the South African rate of 7%.